 I like to put referential data into external tables.
 It makes programs easier to maintain and it's much safer to change a table than logic.
 The only catch is that system level code, particularly in exits, must be very efficient.
 You wouldn't want to do a linear search of a fifty entry table for every file I/O as that would tend to bog things down.
-Ultimately the answer is to use a
+Ultimately the answer is to use a hash table.

 Hash table basics

 The idea behind hashing is to transform the table key into a number that can be used to directly access an entry.
 That way, a potentially long search loop turns into some arithmetic and a couple of memory references.
 Below is a diagram of a simple hashing structure.

 A hash table is simply a list of pointers.
 It must have a fixed length and be contiguous in memory.
 The addresses in the hash table may point to a table entry or be null, depending on the hashing algorithm.

 The table itself contains the information you need.
 It may be in contiguous storage or spread all over creation, depending on your needs.
 In addition, each table entry needs a pointer for what's called a synonym chain.

 Synonyms are table entries whose keys transform into the same index of the hash table.
 The hash table points to the first table entry for that hash value, then other entries for that index will be on the synonym chain.
 If there are no synonyms the chain pointer will be null.
 I know this goes against the premise that hashing eliminates loops but, unless the hashing algorithm is very badly suited to the table's keys, a search down the synonym chain will always be cheaper.

 Hashing algorithms transform the table key into an index whose value is between 0 and one minus the number of entries, inclusive.
 It then multiplies the index by 4 (or 8 in the 64 bit addressing world) thus creating an offset into the hash table.